Back-issues: Volume 38 Index

 This tutorial captures the elegance, wisdom, and peacefulness that a tree transmits through one made with soft glass, trying to crystallize these sensations, through an expressionist conception of shape and color...

-Tutorial: A Glass Icicle
+Tutorial: Glass Goddess Pendant

 Glass Goddess Pendant by Deanna Chittum